Justice Donald F. McLeod, Chair: Governance & Advancement

-Donald F. McLeod, Co-Chair (Founding Partner, The McLeod Group, Barristers and Solicitors) has been an accomplished litigator for over a decade with a keen interest in community and social justice issues.
+Justice McLeod has been an accomplished litigator for over a decade with a keen interest in community and social justice issues.
 The McLeod Group had a well-known and respected reputation as one of the leading boutique criminal, administrative and human rights firms in Toronto.

-Donald remains very active in the community as well as conducting seminars to various legal conferences and community meetings.
-Notable seminars included a presentation with Paul Burstein to Federal Crowns office with respect to Gladeau court and section 718 ccc (sentencing applications); presented with Madame Justice Feldman (Ontario Court of Appeal) at the Provincial Judges Conference in London, Ontario with respect to Sections 8, 9, 10(b) of the Canadian Charter of Rights; and a guest lecturer at Queen’s University Law School in Criminal Advocacy.
+Justice McLeod remains very active in the community, in addition to conducting seminars at various legal conferences and community meetings.
+Notable seminars included a presentation with Paul Burstein to Federal Crowns office with respect to Gladeau Court and Section 718 CC (sentencing applications); presented with Madame Justice Feldman (Ontario Court of Appeal) at the Provincial Judges Conference in London, Ontario with respect to Sections 8, 9, 10(b) of the Canadian Charter of Rights; and a guest lecturer at Queen’s University Law School in Criminal Advocacy.

-Donald continues to provide legal commentary in high profile media programs including CBC Newsworld, The Hour, CBC Radio’s Metro Morning, CFRB 1010, CNN, Fox News, CTV Morning as well as TVO’s Studio Two on a variety of topics and community related issues.
+Justice McLeod continues to provide legal commentary in high-profile media programs including CBC Newsworld, The Hour, CBC Radio’s Metro Morning, CFRB 1010, CNN, Fox News, CTV Morning as well as TVO’s Studio Two on a variety of topics and community-related issues.

-Ainsworth Morgan, Co-Chair obtained his BSc in Criminology from the University of Toledo.
+Ainsworth obtained his BSc. in Criminology from the University of Toledo.
 Following a successful career as a professional athlete at home and abroad, Ainsworth set his sights toward education and received his B.Ed and M.Ed from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
 In doing so, he came full circle and returned to Regent Park as a teacher.
 Ainsworth has been an educator for 17 years and as a testament to that achievement, he was promoted to Principal in September 2015.
-For the past 20 years, he has also been a mentor and community organizer in the Regent Park community.
+For the past 20 years, he served as a mentor and community organizer in the Regent Park community.

-Marlon is a tireless and committed role model and community leader.
-He served two terms as President of the Canadian Association of Urban Financial Professional (formerly Urban Financial Services Coalition) in 2009 and 2010 with a focus on delivering professional development, networking and outreach to minority financial service professionals and communities and, through financial literacy and mentoring, encourage minority youth to see financial services as a viable career option.
-Marlon later served as Chair of the UFSC Toronto Corporate Advisory Board and Chair of the UFSC Toronto 2012 International Conference.
+Marlon is also a tireless and committed role model and community leader.
+He served two terms as President of the Canadian Association of Urban Financial Professional (formerly Urban Financial Services Coalition) in 2009 and 2010, and later served as Chair of the organization’s Corporate Advisory Board and Chair of the 2012 International Conference.

 Marlon holds an undergraduate business degree from York University, a law degree from the University of Ottawa, and a Master of Finance degree from University of Toronto’s Rotman School of Management.
-He received appointments to the AGO Next Committee of the Art Gallery of Ontario, and the YMCA Leadership Council for Innovative Education and to the Financial Services Advisory Board to the Rotman School of Management.
+He received appointments to the AGO Next Committee of the Art Gallery of Ontario, YMCA Leadership Council for Innovative Education and to the Financial Services Advisory Board to the Rotman School of Management.
 Marlon currently sits as a Director on the Toronto Public Library Foundation Board, and the 100 Strong Foundation Board on which he serves as Treasurer.

-Gavin Douglas, Secretary is a financial services professional with over 20 years of experience in the Property Casualty insurance industry.
+Gavin is a financial services professional with over 20 years of experience in the Property Casualty insurance industry.
 He is known for his relationship management, sales management, negotiation, coaching as well as business development competencies.
 Gavin is currently a business transformation consultant for one of the largest insurers in the world.
-He is charged with creating a business environment that; promotes continuous improvement, increases in operating model consistency, reduces customer pain points and empowers employees to enhance value of service.
+He is responsible for creating a business environment that promotes continuous improvement, increases in operating model consistency, reduces customer pain points, and empowers employees to enhance the value of service.

 Gavin has served on non-profit boards and foundations in both Canada and the U.S. where the focus has been professional development, community outreach and the development, coaching, and the encouragement of youth within his community.